junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The two deputies untie their hands and follow him out.

-Dean flexes his numb wrist, glancing at the cowboy Mike, wondering how stupid of a move it would be if he gives him a punch again.
+Dean flexes his numb wrist, glancing at the cowboy Mike, wondering how stupid a move it would be if he gives him a punch again.
 The Sheriff is barely out of the saloon.

 "Off you go, nothing to see now."
 Skinny shoos the crowd.
 "Have a good night.
 And you, Mr. Eastwood --" That's the name Dean registered with earlier. "-- Enough of playing hero, my girls don't need a prince on a white horse, they have me.
 Better if you get going, you understand?"

-Dean throws a glimpse at the girls again.
+Dean throws a glance at the girls again.
 The poor wounded one has stopped crying now, the other girls help wrap a gauze on her face like a pirate's blindfold.
 Blood reddens the cloth.
 She looks at him, desperate, helpless.
 Eyes pleading.
 Hatred shines when she glances at the man who owns her and the man who disfigured her.
 But it is so clear that there is nothing she can do.

 Dean takes his gaze back, walking slowly toward the counter.
 "Oh, I understand," he says slowly, stopping at arm's length from Skinny.
 "But you see, I didn't come riding in on a white horse, I came in black."